 FAQs about references templates

-What does a good reference sheet look like?
+What should a reference sheet include?